 Similar to D. hamiltonii, but with fimbriate culm sheath ligule.
 Will grow to 50' with 4" diameter culms in Florida.
 Minimum temp 27 degrees F. Min USDA zone: 9b.
-Click to find your zone.
+Click here to find zone.

-One of the most beautiful of the timber bamboos - that's the ;od news.
+One of the most beautiful of the timber bamboos - that's the good news.
 The bad news is that it is a carrier of BaMV (Bamboo Mosaic Potex Virus) (click for details).
 We are listing it here mostly for information.
 Generally, a verbal discussion with us (educational) is requested before the sale of propagules.

 Dark green stripes on the yellow green culm and a few yellow stripes on the leaves.
 Will reach 70' tall with 6" diameter culms in Florida.
 Min temp 27 F. Min USDA zone: 9b.
-Click to find your zone.
+Click here to find zone.

 Obtained in a trade with a bamboo enthusiast in Taiwan.
 Three large offsets were sent to USDA quarantine and one survived.